 While the Food and Drug Administration maintained this stance for years, it has softened these regulations and is considering appropriate legislation around labeling CBD as a dietary supplement.
 In addition, the Farm Bill has given the authority to states to allow or disallow the cultivation and business of CBD.

-Let’s move on to CBD and its legal status in Indiana.
+Let’s move on to CBD and its legal status in North Carolina.

 Is CBD Legal in NC?

 In anticipation of an agricultural pilot program need for hemp, the State of North Carolina introduced Senate Bill 313.

 This bill was authorized in 2014.
 The law was changed slightly in 2016 via House Bill 992.
 Shortly after this, the Industrial Hemp Commission came up with some temporary rules up for discussion in February of 2017.

 These new changes were approved by the Rules Review Commission of the Office of Administrative Hearings.